Alternate format: Top measures to enhance cyber security for small and medium organizations (ITSAP.10.035) (PDF, 316 KB)

 These controls are not a one-size-fits-all approach to cyber security.
 They are guiding principles that you can use to create your organization’s own cyber security framework.

 You should scope and tailor these controls based on your organization’s needs and requirements.
 Implement as many of these controls as possible to enhance your cyber security posture and help minimize the risk of cyber attacks.
-Starting with the following four controls will strengthen your organization’s security:
+Start with the following 4 controls to strengthen your organization’s security:

 Before implementing the controls, keep the following tips in mind: